3 Ways to Increase Webinar Registrations

 HOW TO INCREASE your webinar REGISTRATIONS:

-Step 1: Choose a Compelling Webinar Title
+First Step (Before anything else!): Choose a Compelling Webinar Title

 In our last podcast episode, we talked about how to do research for your webinar topic, which you can read here.

 You want your webinar topic to be something that people are searching for.
 It should address a real pain or frustration.
 Then you can succinctly use that pain or frustration in your title.